 1984 – 2009

-Since 1984, the children’s channel began to use different versions of the inscriptions, made in the Balloon Extra Bold font.
-Later the “splat” style began to prevail.
+Since 1984, the children’s channel has used different versions of the inscriptions, set in the Balloon Extra Bold font.
+Later, the “splat” style began to prevail.
 The search continued until Fred / Alan, Inc. did not offer her version of the logo, which received massive recognition.
 Corey McPherson Nash and Tom Pomposello are also designers.
 The emblem was orange lettering with slightly oblique uppercase letters.
 The lower leg “K” was longer than usual and protruded beyond the word boundary.
 The “E” on the left had a slice, and the middle bar was out of bounds.
 At the top of both “O’s,” there was a triangular ledge.

 2009 – 2023

-Aiming at a simpler and more childish style, management approved a different logo designed by Eric Zim.
-For the broadcasts, the design proposed by Trollbäck & Company (2009-2011) was used.
-To update the logo, the author converted all letters to lowercase and returned the typeface resembling the bubble characters Bauhaus (unofficial name Litebulb).
+Management approved a different logo designed by Eric Zim, aiming for a simpler, more childlike style.
+The design proposed by Trollbäck & Company (2009-2011) was used for the broadcasts.
+To update the logo, the author converted all letters to lowercase and returned to the typeface resembling the bubble characters of Bauhaus (unofficial name: Litebulb).
 Small characters have become streamlined and rounded.
 “D” has an angle at the bottom right, “n” now resembles an “o” without the bottom, and “i” has a dot connected to a stick, so it looks like a miniature man.
 This logo was voted the best and took third place in the Brand New Awards 2010.

 2023 – today

 Despite its novel appearance, the fresh rendition subtly maintains a strong connection to the image of the 1980s, ensuring it’s immediately recognizable to the audience.
-Rogers, a key figure in the design process, highlights the objective of this rebranding: to carve out a versatile identity that could seamlessly represent the brand across different platforms, such as TV, digital channels, and social media.
+Rogers, a key figure in the design process, highlights the objective of this rebranding: to carve out a versatile identity that can seamlessly represent the brand across platforms such as TV, digital channels, and social media.
 This transformation also paves the way for adapting to future creative trends while keeping a child’s perspective at the forefront.

-The reinvention of the ‘Splat’ logo stems from a system of circular grids, lending a hand in generating extra shapes on the same grid, thus enhancing the central symbol.
+The reinvention of the ‘Splat’ logo stems from a system of circular grids, which help generate additional shapes within the same grid, thereby enhancing the central symbol.
 Keeping true to Nickelodeon’s roots, the animation chosen is a fusion of traditional target animation and cutting-edge 3D design, aligning with the brand’s classic style.

-Regarding the color scheme, the signature Nickelodeon orange has been retained but is further enriched with a gradient mix of purple, yellow, and pink hues.
+Regarding the color scheme, the signature Nickelodeon orange has been retained and further enriched with a gradient of purple, yellow, and pink hues.
 Adding meticulously calibrated typography imparts a sense of modernity and crispness to the image.
-A duo of fonts, ROC Grotesk and Neue Plak, strike a balance between gracefulness and a more fun, compact style.
-Rogers articulates that choosing these fonts opens up a vast realm of possibilities for the future evolution of the brand.
+A duo of fonts, ROC Grotesk and Neue Plak, balance gracefulness and a more fun, compact style.
+Rogers states that choosing these fonts opens a vast realm of possibilities for the brand’s future evolution.

 The redesigned Nickelodeon logo represents a nostalgic journey with a modern touch.
 It captures the essence of the brand’s rich history while embracing the ever-changing path of media and entertainment.
 Through this transformation, Nickelodeon solidifies its position as a timeless and beloved brand, resonating with both past and present generations of viewers.